QuiltMC/developer-wiki/wiki/blocks/first-block.md

 });
 ```

+The item's name should be the same as your block's name.

-For more information on what this does, see the [Creating your first Item](../items/first-item#registering-the-item) Article.
+For more information on what this does, see the [Creating your First Item](../items/first-item#registering-the-item) Article.

 ## Adding a Model for the Block

-First, we need to create the blockstates file for your Block.
-This tells the game which `BlockState`s use which models.
-For an example on using a more complicated `BlockState` setup, see [Adding Redstone functionality to your Block](redstone-interaction).
-In this case, we only have one `BlockState` and can use this simple JSON:
+First, we need to create the `blockstates` file for your block.
+There is one block state for each of the different forms that your block can take: For example, each stage of growth in a crop block is a different block state.
+The `blockstates` file simply links all those different block states to their respective models.
+In this case, the block has only one state, so the block state file is pretty simple.
+For an example on using a more complicated block state setup, see [Adding Redstone functionality to your Block](redstone-interaction).
+In this case though can use this simple JSON:

 `assets/simple_block_mod/blockstates/example_block.json`: